 - Subsidiaries are companies wholly owned by the trust and included in the trust's consolidated financial statements.
 In addition we would expect the subsidiaries to be limited by shares with all issued shares owned by the trust.
-Subsidiaries are only carried at cost. - Shares: these are shares held by the trust but not subsidiaries.
-We would expect the shares to be held for investment purposes (capital growth or dividend income).
+Subsidiaries are only carried at cost. - Shares are shares held by the trust but not subsidiaries.
+We would expect the shares to be held for investment purposes (capital growth or dividend income). - The shares can be carried either at cost (unlisted private companies) or market value (listed plc's such as Marks and Spencer or BP).
+In all cases the percentage

-- The shares can be carried either at cost (unlisted private companies) or market value (listed public limited companies such as Marks and Spencer or BP).
-In all cases the percentage of shares held will not be significant to the number the investment has in issue allowing for the non-subsidiary classification. - Corporate bonds: these are securities that exhibit loan-like behaviour.
-A trust owning a bond will receive interest income (coupon) and on the maturity of the bond will receive the face value of the bond. - Like shares bonds can be either held at cost (generally issued by an unlisted private company without a secondary market) or at market value and issued by a public limited company (Marks and Spencer, BP, Shell etc.). - Unit trusts and open-ended investment companies (OEICs) are listed investment funds that allow investors to buy into by acquiring individual units.
-Temporarily, uninvested cash balances held by the money manager should be classified as unit trust funds. - Investment properties: these are properties owned by a trust that are not used in the furtherance of their educational activities, such as rental houses and flats.
-Under UK generally accepted accounting principles (GAAP) such assets can be carried at either costs (depreciated) or fair value (non-depreciated). - Cash term deposits: these are back accounts that have set maturities and often offer restricted access rights.
+- of shares held will not be significant to the number the investment has in issue allowing for the non-subsidiary classification. - Corporate bonds are securities that exhibit loan-like behaviour.
+A trust owning a bond will receive interest income (coupon) and on the maturity of the bond will receive the face value of the bond. - Like shares bonds can be either held at cost (generally issued by an unlisted private company without a secondary market) or at market value and issued by a public limited company (Marks and Spencer, BP, Shell etc.). - Managed funds are listed investment funds that allow investors to buy into by acquiring individual units.
+Temporarily, uninvested cash balances held by the money manager should be classified as unit trust funds. - Investment properties are properties owned by a trust that are not used in the furtherance of their educational activities, such as rental houses and flats.
+Under UK generally accepted accounting principles (GAAP) such assets can be carried at either costs (depreciated) or fair value (non-depreciated). - Cash term deposits are back accounts that have set maturities and often offer restricted access rights.
 For instance a trust with surplus cash may want to use the surplus cash wisely by investing it until it is needed.
-Fixed term accounts often offer attractive interest rates since the banks know how long the cash will be deposited with them for. - The bank accounts are accounted for as fair value as the cash is effectively fair valued. - Derivatives are specialised financial instruments which are designed to perform specific risks/tasks such as mitigate foreign exchange risk.
-All derivatives are carried at fair value. - Other: if a generic asset class for all other asset types held by a trust such as art, again it could be carried at either cost or fair value.
+Fixed term accounts often offer attractive interest rates since the banks know how long the cash will be deposited with them for.
+These bank accounts are accounted for as fair value as the cash is effectively fair valued. - Derivatives are specialised financial instruments which are designed to perform specific risks or tasks such as mitigate foreign exchange risk.
+All derivatives are carried at fair value. - Other is a generic asset class for all other asset types held by a trust such as art; again it could be carried at either cost or fair value.

-We have removed the term 'endowment' from the asset classes as this is not an asset class.
+Endowments are not an asset class.
 Endowment refers to restrictions a trust may have holding and/or using the investment's income stream.
 Endowments do not feature in DfE or EFA's FReM-based accounts.